TORONTO METROPOLITAN UNIVERSITY

 Compulsory Text(s):

-1. EES512 Laboratory: Laboratory Manual by A. O’Halloran and K. Raahemifar, posted online on D2L.
+1. EES512 Laboratory: Laboratory Manual by A. O'Halloran and K. Raahemifar, posted online on D2L Brightspace.

 Reference Text(s):

-2. ELE202: Lecture Notes, The lecture notes are available on D2L
+3. EES-512: Lecture Notes, The lecture notes will be available on D2L Brightspace.

 Learning Objectives (Indicators)